Tens of thousands evacuated, hundreds of homes destroyed in late-season wind-blown wildfires outside Denver

 Some of the blazes were sparked by downed power lines.

-The fires prompted Gov. Jared Polis to declare a state of emergency, allowing the state to access disaster emergency funds.
+The fires prompted the governor to declare a state of emergency Thursday, allowing the state to access disaster emergency funds.

 Colorado's Front Range, where most of the state's population lives, had an extremely dry and mild fall, and winter so far has continued to be mostly dry.
 Denver set a record for most consecutive days without snow before it got a small storm on Dec.
 10. It hasn't snowed since.